 There's room for everyone at Nelly's.

-In most matters here, it was and still is: learning by doing."
-So since its founding, Nellys has become a kind of family business that lovingly expands the concept of family.
-"We can’t and don’t want to be a run-through café," says Lukas, "but a place where people know each other and get to know each other.
-We want to contribute to talking to people again, not just online."
+With most things here, it’s always been a case of learning by doing.’
+Thus, since its founding, Nelly’s has become a kind of family business that affectionately expands the concept of family.
+‘We can’t be and don’t want to be a pass-through café’, says Lukas, ‘but a place where people meet and get to know each other.
+We want to help people talk to other people again, not just online.’
 The fact that the café is only open three days a week also helps to keep it personal.

-Significantly, everyone who works in this restaurant, from the service staff to the co-founder, calls themselves by the same name: they are the Nellys.
-Once a month there is also "Nelly’s Night" - the original team gets together with the guests.
-This way, not only the community in the neighbourhood grows, but also the idea that was at the beginning of the café is preserved: that a friendship that started one day in gym class continues.
+Everyone who works there, from the service staff to the co-founder, calls themselves by the same name: they are the Nellys.
+Once a month there is also Nelly’s Night when the original team gets together with the guests.
+This helps to build a sense of community in the neighbourhood and preserves the original idea behind the café – continuing a friendship that started one day in gym class.